Learn About The Law

 Subdivision 1.
 Permissible firearms and ammunition; big game and wolves.
 A person may take big game and wolves with a firearm only if:

-(1) the rifle, shotgun, and handgun used is a caliber of at least .22 inches and with centerfire ignition;
+(1) any rifle, shotgun, or handgun used is a caliber of at least .22 inches and has centerfire ignition;

 (2) the firearm is loaded only with single projectile ammunition;